Brashear: Be the best.

 - Jackie Robinson Story: He was not the first African-American Navy diver, but he was the Navy's first African-American master diver.
 He later became the Navy's first one-legged African-American diver.

 - Mundane Made Awesome: Who knew taking 12 steps forward could be so dramatic?
+Although a one legged person taking 12 steps in a 400 pound diving suit is hardly mundane, in universe.

 - Pretty in Mink: Sunday's wife.

-- Sink or Swim Mentor: Sunday's teaching philosophy.
+- Sink-or-Swim Mentor: Sunday's teaching philosophy.

 - The Mentor: Sunday to Brashear.
 Carl wouldn't have made master chief without him.